Calendar Parameters and Considerations

 Texas Education Agency

-- For the 2019-20 school year, the Texas Education Agency will accept a staff development waiver that reduces the number of instructional minutes by 2,100 minutes.
+- The Texas Education Agency will accept a staff development waiver that reduces the number of instructional minutes by 2,100 minutes.

 - When the minimum days of instruction was 180 days, GISD filed a staff development waiver to reduce student days to 175 in lieu of five additional staff development days.